vanda/vam-fractal/readme.md

 "vam-fractal": "vanda/vam-fractal#master"
 ```

-Component modules have their own SASS and can also contain Javascript files which are imported directly from the vam-fractal node-module installed as a dependency in your project `package.json` file.
-These assets should be compiled within the project itself.
+Component modules have their own SASS and can also contain Javascript files which are imported directly from the vam-fractal node-module directory installed as a dependency in your project `package.json` file.
+These assets should be compiled as required within the project itself.

 Font and SVG (as an icon sprite) assets can be accessed by creation of symlinks.